 Patient Services is our new secure online system designed to make managing your prescription requests easier and more efficient.

-If you are already using this service, there is no need to re-register.
+If you are already using Patient Services, there is no need to re-register.

 If you are currently using your local pharmacy to order your prescriptions then you do not need to sign up to Patient Services.